Contact our Discrimination Advice Officers

 An application to the Equality Commission for advice and/or assistance does not constitute issuing proceedings.
 This is because the Equality Commission and the courts are separate and independent bodies.

-If you wish to apply for assistance from the Commission you should complete an Application for Assistance Form (word doc)
+If you wish to apply for assistance from the Commission you should complete an Application for Assistance Form (Word document)

 and return it as soon as possible to: